Streamline27/P-Microservices/readme.md

 3) Try different endoint flows on Process node swagger.
 4) Each microservice can be accessed directly or through Zool
     * e.g. `http://localhost:8080/loans-node/ping` and `http://localhost:8086/loans-node/ping`
 5) There are BDD tests in Zuul module.
-Check out request-loan.feature file.
+Check **request-loan.feature** file.
 Didn't go for a lot of testing.
 Just wanted to show some examples of how it may be done.

 # Links